valle-xyz/merkle-tree-tutorial/README.md

 We will start by creating a Merkle tree with three leaves.
 This will feel fast at the beginning.
 Please code along, as we will add more theory later, and you will understand everything fully at the end of this tutorial.

-We want to create a merkle tree with three email addresses.
+We want to create a Merkle tree with three email addresses.

 First, we will create the tree, by creating a file `src/1_first_merkle_tree.ts` with this content: